- Are CBD Liposomes Worth the Hype?

 The likely absorption rate is between 10% and 20%.
 A few studies have found a bioavailability rate of just 6%, however.
 CBD goes through your digestive system before it reaches the bloodstream.
 The process can take up to two hours.
 During this timeframe, much of the CBD is filtered out by the liver and digestive tract.
 Examples of orally consumed CBD products include gummies, capsules, and edibles like chocolate.

 When you use CBD topically, the cannabinoid engages with the endocannabinoid receptors in the peripheral nervous system.
 It is arguably the best method if you aim to treat a specific area on the body.
 The cannabinoid interacts with local receptors in your skin, so it doesn’t enter the bloodstream.
-As such, topically applied CBD is not a good option for conditions like PTSD or epilepsy.
+As such, topically applied CBD is not a good option for more severe conditions.
 This is because these conditions require the cannabinoid to bind to CB receptors in the central nervous system and brain.

 Researchers have yet to quantify the bioavailability of topical CBD products accurately.
 Some studies found that CBD suppositories have an absorption rate of approximately 13.5%.
 Products include creams and salves.